Lessons from pendulums: A design comparison of three lab activities: Comparisons

-Here, we see a difference in our theoretical stances towards student behavior and learning, albeit a fine-grained and nuanced one.
-An overarching goal of our labs is to shift how students frame their work, to be less about “doing school” and more about doing (experimental) physics.
-Yet, we have differing beliefs about the degree to which “doing school” inhibits productive scientific work and learning, and about the consequences of disrupting this framing.
-We also have different perspectives on the risks of students' feeling lost or frustrated: Scherr and Holmes view these emotions as a barrier to engagement and participation, whereas Hammer hopes that by wrestling with such feelings students can grow from them, that the lab is a first opportunity for meta-affective learning\cite{radoff_its_2019}.
-Important across all labs is that the instructors help students feel safe to try things and explore, including to trust that their grades are based on arrive at prescribed outcomes.
+Here, we see a difference in our theoretical stances towards student behavior and learning, within the same general framework.
+We differ in our expectations about the dynamics of students' framing, in particular over when and how they may come to frame lab as "doing science" for themselves.
+Can students' willingness to adhere to instructions \textemdash as "jumping through hoops" \cite{phillips_not_2021} or "doing school" \cite{jimenez-aleixandre_doing_2000}\textemdash support their progress toward productive scientific work, or is it something to disrupt from the start?
+We also have different perspectives on the risks of students' feeling lost or frustrated: Scherr and Holmes view these emotions as a barrier to engagement and participation, whereas Hammer hopes that students grow from wrestling with such feelings, that the lab is an opportunity for meta-affective learning \cite{radoff_its_2019}.
+(We all, meanwhile, agree it is important that students feel safe to try things and explore, including to trust that their grades are not based on arriving at prescribed outcomes.)

+Recent work in these labs has highlighted the complexity of the epistemic and affective dynamics of student engagement.
+Studying labs at Cornell, Sundstrom \textit{et al.} \cite{sundstrom_instructing_2023} observed that successful instructor interventions to shift students away from confirmation framing were not always associated with an increase in measures of student agency.
+And, studying labs at Tufts, Descamps \textit{et al.} \cite{descamps_dynamics_2024} observed students' confirmation framing was not always associated with a lack of agency; in fact, it seemed to drive productive practices of investigation.